Bloodhunter4rc/stratninja/README.md

 - Restart / Startup your strategy

 Your dryrun statistics will be posted on the strat.ninja page at the startup of your strategy and subsequently every 15 minutes if there is a change in closed trades.
 Please note that currently, only closed trades are considered.
+Atleast 2 closed trades are needed before the statistics will be posted.

 Your dryruns will be listed on https://strat.ninja/dry.php and in your personal profile on the page.